graphtastic/platform/docs/design/tome--graphtastic-platform-docker-compose.md

 ### 4.2 The Shared Communication Bus: The External Network

 While the projects are isolated, they must communicate.
 This is achieved via a shared **external Docker network**.
-Before any service is started, the orchestration layer ensures a single bridge network (e.g., `graphtastic_net`) exists.
+Note: `external` in this context refers to the docker networking concept that the network is not provisioned as part of `compose.yml` instantiation, but rather has a lifecycle managed "external to" that docker stack.
+Before any service is started, the orchestration layer ensures a single bridge network (e.g., `graphtastic_net`) exists, joining new stacks to it.

 Each `compose.yaml` file for a component that needs to communicate with another (like the Hive Gateway or a subgraph) includes a declaration for this network